 Serena Williams has been dominating the world of women’s tennis for over a decade, picking up Grand Slam victories since the early 1990’s.
-To read more about Serena and her career, please click here: Where is Serena Williams from and her tennis career.
 Even today, as new women’s professional tennis players emerge on the scene, they still struggle with defeating the merited veteran.

 One of the reasons Serena dominates the women’s game is that her game evolves around a crucial aggressive baseline style of play.
 Her serve and her groundstrokes are world class, and she has a stronger baseline game than a lot of women on tour.